trizen/sidef-book/syntax_and_semantics/literals/rational.md

-# Rational
+# Rational literals

-Rational numbers are supported by using [Math::GMPq](https://metacpan.org/pod/Math::GMPq), which provides a Perl interface to the `mpq` layer in the [GMP](https://gmplib.org/) library.
+Rational numbers are built-in, using [Math::GMPq](https://metacpan.org/pod/Math::GMPq), which provides a Perl interface to the `mpq` layer in the [GMP](https://gmplib.org/) library.

 ```ruby
 3/4         # rational value: 3/4